My 2026 Reading Challenge

 Here is what I am reading right now (and what's next):

-• 📖 On my Kindle: I am reading Raynor Winn's The Salt Path
+• 📖 On my Kindle: I am reading Kelly Harms's The Seven Day Switch

 • 📚 Next in line could be: Tayari Jones's Kin